mdavis332/powershell/SCCM_CI/HighCpu/README.md

 Create a new CI in SCCM with a PowerShell Discovery Script.
+Use the HighCpu.ps1 in this repo as the script.
 In the Compliance Rules, the value returned by the script must equal the string "Compliant" to comply with the rule.